 Tests determined that both envelopes contained a castor bean substance, which is an ingredient used in making ricin, CBS News reported.
 Dana White, Pentagon spokeswoman, said that castor seeds were in the two envelopes.
 If swallowed, castor seeds can release ricin.

-The FBI is investigating the packages, and mail that arrived with the packages on Monday is on hold.
+The FBI was investigating the packages, and mail that arrived with the packages was temporarily put on hold.
 Each envelope and package sent to the Pentagon undergoes a physical screening, along with additional screenings, The Military Times reported.

 In a statement, Army Col. Rob Manning, Pentagon spokesman, said: “On Monday, the Pentagon Force Protection Agency detected a suspicious substance during mail screening at the Pentagon’s remote screening facility.
 The envelopes were taken by the FBI this morning for further analysis.”

 On October 1, an envelope suspected of containing ricin was sent to President Trump.
 However, the envelope never actually entered the White House.
-It was intercepted before it got close to the President.
+It was intercepted before it got close to the president.
+Something similar happened in September 2020 in a separate ricin case.

 Also on Tuesday, two people were hospitalized from Ted Cruz’s office in Houston after they came in contact with a white powdery substance.
 The ninth floor of the Phoenix Tower was evacuated, but all tests came back negative.
 It’s not known what the substance was or if it was connected to the other incidents.